Parallel Compilation

 Note

-Parallel compilation is currently supported only with non-Vision based models.
+Parallel compilation is supported with both Vision and non-Vision based models.

 By default, Eager mode does not use a recipe cache, so graph compilations occur at runtime and not only during the warm-up phase.
 As a result, Parallel Compilation improves the runtime performance of Eager mode.
 Unlike Compile mode, Eager mode does not face the previously mentioned permutation-handling limitation.
 This is because it uses an additional layer of shapeless cache, which stores permutation information.
 Once the shapeless cache is populated - typically after a few iterations - graph compilations are pipelined and executed in parallel.